ServiceObjects/geophone-plus-2/geophone-plus-2-dot-net/SOAP/readme.md

 ```
 // 1.
 Instantiate the service wrapper
-GetPhoneInfoValidation getPhoneInfoValidation = new GetPhoneInfoValidation(true);
+GetPhoneInfoValidation getPhoneInfoValidation = new GetPhoneInfoValidation(IsLive);

 // 2.
 Build the input
 //  Required fields: